 EMS are able to provide vehicle asbestos surveys to detect the presence of asbestos in classic cars.
-In partnership with Greyfort Group we are also able to offer qualified mechanics with practical experience of classic and vintage cars.

 We are here to help, and able to provide advice and guidance on asbestos in classic vehicles as well as asbestos inspection reports for your classic car.

 Asbestos is the name given to a group of naturally occurring silicate minerals that can be separated into fibres which are strong, durable and flexible.
 It is also heat and fire resistant and these fantastic thermal and insulation properties meant it was heralded for a variety of construction and industrial uses.
 Historically.
 Asbestos was used in a variety of building products including residential, industrial, scientific, maritime and automotive.